TNGHT (EP): Composition

 Popmatters reviewer David Amidon wrote that TNGHT opens "fairly safely" with "Top Floor", a song "just a few 808 snare trills and pair of ambient dubstep breakdowns away" from music produced by Mr. Bangladesh, and after that, the duo are fast to present "their adventurous side" starting with "Gooooo".
 "Top Floor" starts "in a bit of warped new-age territory" before quickly turning into a more bass-driven landscape with an almost Arabic-like voice sample in the mix.
-Tapping into the "gamer nostalgia" of Wonky music, Amidon described "Gooooo" as if "Samus Aran took a seat in the Total Recall chair and was planted in a Matrix-like goth club overseen by Shao Khan".
+Tapping into the "gamer nostalgia" of Wonky music, Amidon described "Gooooo" as if "Samus Aran took a seat in the Total Recall chair and was planted in a Matrix-like goth club overseen by Shao Kahn".
 The instrumentation of the song consists of a "keening, 8-bit lead, chanted whoops, death-spiral snare rolls and gabber-grade super saws".
 Pitchfork Media reviewer Larry Fitzmaurice opined that the "tight tonal coils" on the song "sound like hot knives slashing through metal by its high-anxiety conclusion".

 Carving the songs of English trio Nero "to their meatiest elements", as elements including looped handclaps and the signature synth rise of Drumma Boy are present, the bounce and juke-fused "Higher Ground" has only – or "obliterates", as Bosman puts it – two hooks, one with looped second-long female vocal samples and another with a synthesized Southern hip-hop-style "HBCU brass" popping "in and out to steamroll buildings" for humorous purposes.
 An AOL Instant Messenger-esque sound effect of a cooing baby and "glowing, trance-like synths" are played on "Bugg'n", which was analogized by Amidon as if "Diddy Kong got ahold of a 9MM on the honeycomb levels".
 TNGHT closes with "Easy Easy", a song led by a "discombobulating synth that should soundtrack an animated version of Black Swan" over samples of broken and smashed windows, looped car crash noises, and gun-cocking sounds used as percussion.